 (six approved grade 12 courses for Ontario and Saskatchewan applicants)

 *Note: the following courses are approved: Entrepreneurship, Financial Accounting, Engineering, and Mechatronics.

 Explore within List A and B courses

 If you repeat an approved grade 11 or 12 course within the secondary school system the higher course mark will be used for admission, either your first course attempt or your new mark.

-If you have already graduated from high school and are upgrading or taking additional high school courses, then an official, final course mark must be submitted to the Undergraduate Admissions office by the document deadline.
+If you have already completed your grade 12 year and are upgrading or taking additional high school courses, then an official, final transcript must be submitted to the Undergraduate Admissions office by the document deadline.
 All courses must be complete by this deadline.